EXPLAINER-Western sanctions on banks only scratch surface of Fortress Russia | Headlines

 WHAT HAS BEEN ANNOUNCED SO FAR?
 European foreign ministers agreed to sanction 27 individuals and entities, including banks financing Russian decision-makers and operations in the breakaway territories.

-The package of sanctions also includes all members of the lower house of the Russian parliament who voted in favour of the recognition of the breakaway regions.
-Britain imposed sanctions on Gennady Timchenko and two other billionaires with close links to Russian President Vladimir Putin, and on five banks - Rossiya, IS Bank, GenBank, Promsvyazbank and the Black Sea Bank.
+The package of sanctions also includes all members of the lower house of the Russian parliament who voted in favor of the recognition of the breakaway regions.
+Britain imposed sanctions on Gennady Timchenko and two other billionaires with close links to Russian President Vladimir Putin, and on five banks - Rossiya, IS Bank, GenBank, Promsvyazbank, and the Black Sea Bank.

 Washington imposed sanctions on Promsvyazbank and VEB bank.
 It also ramped up prohibitions on Russian sovereign debt, which U.S. President Joe Biden said meant the Russian government would be cut off from Western financing.
 The U.S. Treasury said it was extending current prohibitions to cover participation in the secondary market for bonds issued after March 1 by Russia's Central Bank and other entities.